ben-marrett/LeafletSailingMap/README.md

 Users can save and load routes, zoom to specific locations, and view real-time weather data.
 Future enhancements include integrating AIS (Automatic Identification System) data to track ships in real-time.

-This project was created for my son Noah, who is currently a trainee on the R. Tucker Thompson tallship and plans to acquire and sail his own small boat locally.
+This project was created for my teenage son Noah, who is currently a trainee on the R. Tucker Thompson tallship and plans to acquire and sail his own small boat locally.

 ## Features